prometheus-net/prometheus-net/README.md

 Exemplars can be expensive to store in the metrics database.
 For this reason, it can be useful to only record exemplars for "interesting" metric values.

+You can use `ExemplarBehavior.NewExemplarMinInterval` to define a minimum interval between exemplars - a new exemplar will only be recorded if this much time has passed.
+This can be useful to limit the rate of publishing unique exemplars.

-You can customize the default exemplar provider via `IMetricFactory.ExemplarBehavior` or `CounterConfiguration.ExemplarBehavior` and `HistogramConfiguration.ExemplarBehavior`, which allow you to provide your own method to generate exemplars and to filter which values/metrics exemplars are recorded for:
+You can customize the default exemplar provider via `IMetricFactory.ExemplarBehavior` or `CounterConfiguration.ExemplarBehavior` and `HistogramConfiguration.ExemplarBehavior`, which allows you to provide your own method to generate exemplars and to filter which values/metrics exemplars are recorded for:

+Example of a custom exemplar provider used together with exemplar rate limiting:

 ```csharp
 // For the next histogram we only want to record exemplars for values larger than 0.1 (i.e. when record processing goes slowly).